In Nats’ loss to Braves, Patrick Corbin’s rough sixth inning underscores a glaring concern

 The first pitch of the game was a good sign for Corbin.
 He threw a slider to Ronald Acuña Jr., a bit below the zone, and the Braves’ best hitter tapped a check-swing groundout toward the mound.
 Corbin thrives when his slider sits between the bottom edges and the dirt in front of his catcher.
 There’s where he kept it Thursday, at least until he served a middle-middle slider to Dansby Swanson in the sixth.
 Six of his 16 outs came on that pitch.

-“When he’s getting a lot of groundballs, I think his slider is playing really well,” said Manager Dave Martinez, publicly rejecting that Corbin has to get more whiffs with that pitch.
+“When he’s getting a lot of groundballs, his slider is playing really well,” said Manager Dave Martinez, publicly rejecting that Corbin has to get more whiffs with that pitch.
 “He was getting a lot of weak groundballs early.
 They didn’t get the ball in the air very much today.
 That only indicates that his slider is good.
 You’re talking about some good hitters on that other side.”

 Trouble stirred for Corbin in his third trip through Atlanta’s order.
 That has, in recent years, become the well-worn demarcation between front line starters and everyone else.
 The front line starters can win a third matchup with batters, because they have big arsenals or can vary the pitches they do use, in Corbin’s case a slider, four-seam fastball and sinker (plus a change-up he threw only twice Thursday).

-Here was how his third meetings went with Acuña, Freddie Freeman, Ozzie Albies, Austin Riley, Swanson and Ehire Adrianza, in corresponding order: a 109-mph single on a full-count sinker, a lineout, a single on a high four-seam fastball, a cue-shot double down the right field line, a two-run homer on a sitting-duck slider, then a walk that ended his outing.
+Here was how his third meetings went with Acuña, Freddie Freeman, Ozzie Albies, Austin Riley, Swanson and Ehire Adrianza, in corresponding order: a 109 mph single on a full-count sinker, a lineout, a single on a high four-seam fastball, a cue-shot double down the right field line, a two-run homer on a sitting-duck slider, then a walk that ended his outing.
 If given enough chances, loud contact will break through.
 The Nationals and Corbin felt that with a seesawed score.

 “It was frustrating because I felt really good,” Corbin said.
 “Tried to keep us in the game there, their team was pitching really well, so just … I don’t know.”